-Graphic Packaging has a Compliance & Risk Committee ("CRC") comprised of a broad-reaching team of compliance experts who manage the adequacy and effectiveness of its compliance risk management.
-Members of the CRC include the EVP, General Counsel; EVP, Human Resources; SVP, Chief Information Technology; SVP, Chief Audit, Risk and Compliance Officer; the VP & Assistant General Counsel -Labour & Employment; VP & Assistant General Counsel; VP, Legal (EMEA), and the VP, HS&E. Members of the CRC and their teams work very closely with the VP, Chief Sustainability Officer, the VP Procurement, and the VP Supply Chain Sustainability on third-party risk management and to ensure that all relevant policies, training, and initiatives comprising the human rights program are implemented throughout GPI's supply chain to minimize the risk of forced labour and other human rights risks.
+Members of the CRC and their teams work very closely with the VP, Chief Sustainability Officer, the VP Procurement, and the VP Supply Chain Sustainability on third-party risk management and to ensure that all relevant policies, training, and initiatives comprising the human rights program are implemented throughout GPI's supply chain to minimize the risk of forced labour and other human rights risks.

-The VP, Chief Sustainability Officer leads the development and execution of the Company's Environmental, Social & Governance ("ESG") strategy and initiatives along with an interdisciplinary team of experts that includes senior leaders in Procurement, Legal, and Human Resources.
-This team engages with other stakeholders to review critical ESG issues and enhance the Company's sustainability efforts.
+The VP, Chief Sustainability Officer leads the development and execution of the Company's sustainability strategy and initiatives along with an interdisciplinary team of experts that includes senior leaders in Procurement, Legal, and Human Resources.
+This team engages with other stakeholders to review critical environmental, social, and governance issues and enhance the Company's sustainability efforts.